paruchurit/tomcat/index.md

 ## HTTPS redirect
 {: #https_redirect}

-The Tomcat runtime can be configured to trust Bluemix internal proxies and allow the redirect of HTTP traffic to HTTPS (SSL).
+The Tomcat runtime can be configured to trust {{site.data.keyword.Bluemix_notm}} internal proxies and allow the redirect of HTTP traffic to HTTPS (SSL).
 To do so modify the server.xml file, setting the RemoteIpValve Valve element with internalProxies and protocolHeader options.

 The Tomcat runtime [server.xml](https://github.com/cloudfoundry/java-buildpack/blob/master/resources/tomcat/conf/server.xml) included in the buildpack only sets the protocolHeader of the RemoteIpValve Valve element by default.
-To redirect HTTP traffic to HTTPS in Bluemix configure the RemoteIpValve element in your custom server.xml as follows:
+To redirect HTTP traffic to HTTPS in {{site.data.keyword.Bluemix_notm}} configure the RemoteIpValve element in your custom server.xml as follows:

 ```
  <Valve className='org.apache.catalina.valves.RemoteIpValve' protocolHeader='x-forwarded-proto' internalProxies='.*' />